Hakimbek/my-git-notes/Staging_Commits/Remote/README.md

 ## Git Change Remote (Changing a Remote's URL)
 We can change the URL of a remote repository.
 The git remote set command is used to change the URL of the repository.
 It changes an existing remote repository URL.

+### Git Remote Set:
+We can change the remote URL simply by using the git remote set command.
+Suppose we want to make a unique name for our project to specify it.
+Git allows us to do so.
+It is a simple process.
+To change the remote URL, use the below command:

 ```
 $ git remote set-url <remote name> <newURL>
 ```

+The remote set-url command takes two types of arguments.
+The first one is <remote name>, it is your current server name for the repository.
+The second argument is <newURL>, it is your new URL name for the repository.